-LAWRENCE PALINKAS is the Albert G. and Frances Lomas Feldman Professor of Social Policy and Health and director of the Behavior, Health and Society Research Cluster in the School of Social Work at the University of Southern California.
-He also holds secondary appointments as professor in the departments of Anthropology and Preventive Medicine at USC.
+LAWRENCE PALINKAS is the Albert G. and Frances Lomas Feldman Professor of Social Policy and Health and chair of the Department of Children, Youth and Families.
+He also holds secondary appointments as professor in the departments of anthropology and preventive medicine at USC.

-A medical anthropologist, his primary areas of expertise are mental health services research and behavioral health and prevention science.
-Palinkas is particularly interested in the sociocultural and environmental determinants of health and health-related behavior with a focus on disease prevention and health promotion, child welfare and child mental health, translational and implementation science, immigrant and refugee communities, global health and health disparities, and health behavior in extreme environments and disasters.
-His research has included studies of the dissemination and implementation of evidence-based practices for delivery of mental health services and prevention programs to children, adolescents and underserved populations; psychosocial adaptation to extreme environments and manmade disasters; mental health needs of older adults; cultural explanatory models of mental illness and service utilization; HIV and substance abuse prevention in Mexico; evaluation of academic-community research practice partnerships; and acculturation and chronic disease risk in immigrant and refugee populations.
-This work has been funded by the National Science Foundation, NASA, National Institutes of Health, MacArthur Foundation and William T. Grant Foundation.
-His current research encompasses mental health services, prevention science, immigrant health and global health.
+A medical anthropologist, he is an expert in the areas of preventive medicine, cross-cultural medicine and health services research.
+He is particularly interested in behavioral health, global health and health disparities, implementation science, community-based participatory research, and the sociocultural and environmental determinants of health and health-related behavior with a focus on disease prevention and health promotion.
+His research has included studies of psychosocial adaptation to extreme environments and man-made disasters; mental health needs of older adults; cultural explanatory models of mental illness and service utilization; HIV and substance-abuse prevention in Mexico; evaluation of academic-community research practice partnerships; and the dissemination and implementation of evidence-based practices for delivery of mental health services to children, adolescents and underserved populations.
+His work has been funded by the National Science Foundation, NASA, National Institutes of Health, the MacArthur Foundation, and the William T. Grant Foundation.
+His current research encompasses implementation of child and adolescent mental health services, sustainment of prevention programs and initiatives, and effects of climate change on vulnerable populations.
 He also provides expertise to students and colleagues in the use of qualitative and mixed research methods.

-Among Palinkas' scholarly achievements are the Antarctic Service Medal from the National Science Foundation and the U.S. Navy in 1989; deputy chief officer of the Life Sciences Standing Scientific Committee on Antarctic Research in 2002; chair of the National Space Biomedical Research Institute's External Advisory Council in 2003; and membership on committees of the National Research Council, National Academy of Sciences and the Institute of Medicine.
-Palinkas is an elected fellow of the American Anthropological Association and Society for Applied Anthropology and the author of more than 320 publications.
+Among Palinkas’ scholarly achievements are the Antarctic Service Medal from the National Science Foundation and the U.S. Navy in 1989; deputy chief officer of the Life Sciences Standing Scientific Committee on Antarctic Research in 2002; chair of the National Space Biomedical Research Institute’s External Advisory Council in 2003; co-lead of the Grand Challenge for Social Work to create social responses to a changing environment; and membership on committees of the National Research Council, National Academy of Sciences and the Institute of Medicine.
+He is an elected fellow of the American Academy of Social Work and Social Welfare, American Anthropological Association and Society for Applied Anthropology.
+He is the author of more than 360 publications.

 Although Dr. Lawrence Palinkas spent the entirety of his higher education studying anthropology, he couldn’t picture himself as an anthropologist when he graduated.
 His reasons were both practical and philosophical—jobs in the field were scarce, but Palinkas mostly didn’t want to spend his days “preaching to the choir.”
 Hoping to have a direct impact on real-world problems, he instead devoted his career to an eclectic array of pursuits, from research psychology to family medicine.
 But it has been his background in anthropology that sets him apart in the field of social work and places him in the vanguard of the mixed-methods approach to research.